IgorStojanov/dataaccessapi/README.md

 ```
 npm start
 ```

+Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/

 ![Client](img/front-endKLM.png)
 On the client side I am using Angular.
 Since the server doesn't contain any DATA, I connected it to a public flight API and I simply display it in the home angular component.